kirui93/ScenTrees.jl/docs/src/tutorial/tutorial2.md

 One of the most important things in programming is visualization.
 In this package, we can plot a scenario tree in 1D with the `treeplot` function and with the `plotD` function for a scenario tree in D dimension.

 !!! info
-	You need to install the [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl) package for this plots.
+	You need to install the <a href="https://github.com/JuliaPy/PyPlot.jl">PyPlot.jl</a> package for this plots.

 For example, we can plot a default tree already in the package and then the figure can be saved with the function `savefig`.
+These trees can be accessed through an identifier which is just a number.
+These identifiers are `0,301,302,303,304,305,306,307,401,402,4022,404,405`.
+Therefore, for these examples, you can just access them through their identifie.
+For example, `Tree(402)` returns tree with the identifier 402.

 ```julia
 julia> treeplot(Tree(402))
 julia> savefig("Tree402.png")
 ```